arcadeperfect/website_main/src/posts/Rustroneer.md

 <br>

-All of these concepts have 2D equivalents!
+All of these concepts have 2D equivalents.
 So I thought I'd have a go at creating a 2D version in the style of my [Space Game](/posts/SpaceGame) prototype.

 <br>